What is Fastboot?

 How to use Fastboot in a command line tool

 Now that you have the necessary SDK tools installed, you need to know how you can use them to connect to your Android device.
 All you need to do is start up a command line tool like Terminal on OS X or Windows’ Command Prompt and change into the directory where ADB and Fastboot are located (not necessary on Linux).

 On Windows, you can simply have the platform-tools folder (located inside the sdk folder) open and make a right mouse click while holding down shift (shift + right click).
 Then select “Open command window here” which will fire up a command prompt window with the platform-tools directory selected.

 On Mac OS X, open the Terminal program.
 You can find this inside the utilities folder.
 If you are in the terminal, you need to change the directory to the platform-tools folder inside the sdk folder.
 To do that, type ‘cd’ followed by a space and then drag and drop the ‘platform-tools’ folder into the Terminal window.
 That will enter the exact path to the folder.
 Now, execute the command by hitting enter.

-This should display your device’s serial number together with the word “device”.
+This should display your device’s ID.